 This free tool has an online as well as a downloadable version that will help you make a professional impression with exact and natural writing.

-Fueled by patented cutting-edge AI (artificial intelligence) technologies and power engine, 1Checker can instantly detect and correct your spelling, grammar and style errors.
+Fueled by patented cutting-edge AI (artificial intelligence) technologies and a powerful engine, iChecker can instantly detect and correct your spelling, grammar and style errors.

 Detailed, professional, and easy to understand explanations are provided with each error detected.
 1Checker helps you learn from your mistakes, avoid making them again, and write better English day by day.

-This free online grammar check website or proofreader helps writers count words, check to spell, check grammar and punctuation, check to paraphrase, improve word choice, self-assess the use of target structures, and master English pronunciation.
+This free Virtual Writing Tutor tool is an online grammar check website or proofreader that helps writers count words, check to spell, check grammar and punctuation, check to paraphrase, improve word choice, self-assess the use of target structures, and master English pronunciation.

 It also trains learners and novice teachers to become better proofreaders with an error correction game on the Error Correction Games page.
 This tool is 100% free to use, and membership is free.
 Members can check 3000 words and non-members can check 500 words.